McSinyx/cp/README.md

 This used to be my competitive programming collection, now it is more of a warehouse for my computer programming journey.
-For historical reasons, this README as well as commit messages are duolingo (Anglais et Vietnamien).
+For historical reasons, this README as well as commit messages are duolingo (anglais et vietnamien).

 |    Thư mục   |                      Nguồn đề bài                      |
 | ------------ | ------------------------------------------------------ |